 - Inflation (CPI):

 - FDI Inflow:

 Bahrain’s economic freedom score is 75.1, making its economy the 13th freest in the 2014 Index.
 Its overall score has decreased by 0.4 point due to slight deteriorations in labor freedom, trade freedom, and freedom from corruption.
 Bahrain continues to be the freest economy in the Middle East/North Africa region, and its economic freedom score is well above the world average.

 Bahrain gained its independence in 1971 and became a constitutional monarchy in 2002.
 In 2011, Shia opposition activists launched a protest campaign, demanding a new constitution and greater political power.
-After modest concessions and efforts at dialogue failed to stem the demonstrations, King Hamad declared an emergency and authorized a crackdown supported by security forces deployed by Gulf Cooperation Council allies.
+After modest concessions and efforts at dialogue failed to stem the demonstrations, King Hamad declared an emergency and authorized a crackdown that was subsequently supported by the regional Gulf Cooperation Council security forces.
 The government has sought to ease tensions through a national dialogue led by the crown prince and by introducing several law enforcement, intelligence, and judicial reforms.
-Efforts have been made to reduce dependence on declining oil reserves and encourage foreign investment by diversifying the economy.
-Home to many multinational firms that do business in the region, Bahrain has a modern communications and transportation infrastructure and a cosmopolitan outlook, as well as a free trade agreement with the U.S.
+Efforts have been made to reduce dependence on declining oil reserves through policies that encourage investment in non-energy sectors.
+Home to many multinational firms that do business in the region, Bahrain has a modern communications and transportation infrastructure, a cosmopolitan outlook, and a free trade agreement with the U.S.